generation-org/JS/JS-08 - Introduction to Object Oriented Programming/README.md

 Add to your HTML page 2 books that reference the Book objects.

 #### Part 2 Booklist
-In your Javascript class - create a class `BookList`
+In your Javascript file - create a class `BookList`

 *BookLists* should have the following properties: